PIETRO-ing/credit_card_fraud_detection/README.md

 Given the class imbalance ratio, we recommend measuring the accuracy using the Area Under the Precision-Recall Curve (AUPRC).
 Confusion matrix accuracy is not meaningful for unbalanced classification. "

+# AUC ROC

+This dataset is higyly imbalanced so the usual accuracy or the confusion matrix doesn't tell much on how well the model perform.